dev-sionejoseph/codey-catcher/README.md

 ## Audience:

  The intended audience for this application consists or Millenials who enjoy a wave of nostalgia, as well as a new audience in today's youth who may not be familiar with the game at all.

+## APIs:

+For random city (in the Life Prediction page/route) - http://geodb-cities-api.wirefreethought.com/ For random name (in the Life Prediction page/route) - still searching